 “We left Port Moresby sometime in October.
 We didn’t arrived at our objective until just before Thanksgiving,” James recalled as he retold his story six decades later from the comfort of his Englewood home.
 “Our route took us over the Owen Stanley Mountains that had never been crossed by any white man before.
 It was mountain and jungle all the way and the Indian villages we went through were inhabited by cannibals who lived in grass huts who had never seen a white man before.

-By the time the Red Arrow Division reached Buna their uniforms were in tatters and food was very hard to come by.
+By the time the Red Arrow Division reached Buna their uniforms were in tatters and food was hard to come by.

 “During the three or four weeks it took us to march to Buna food was dropped by air,” James said.
 “There were times when our food didn’t catch up to us for three or four days, so we existed on what we could scrounge from the land.